-It means that some foolish and childish people, due to constant fear of blood sucking demons, created Holika.
+It means that some foolish and childish people, due to the constant fear of blood-sucking demons, created Holika.
 Hence, I worship you and seek power, wealth and prosperity for myself.

-Next morning, on the day of wet Holi, the ash from the bonfire is collected and smeared on the body.
-The ash is considered pious and it is believed that body and soul is purified after applying it.
+The next morning, on the day of wet Holi, the ash from the bonfire is collected and smeared on the body.
+The ash is considered pious and it is believed that body and soul are purified after applying it.
 By using the ash of bonfire many remedies are suggested by astrologers.

 Know more about colors of Holi: FIVE Auspicious Shades Of Holi

-The history Holika Dahan goes back in time form Satya Yuga of Hindu Mythology, the forth incarnation of Shri Naarayana in form of Narasimha.
+The history of Holika Dahan goes back in time form Satya Yuga of Hindu Mythology, the fourth incarnation of Shri Narayana in form of Narasimha.
 References found in Bhagavat Purana, a king named Hiranyakashipu who, like many demons and Asuras, had the intense desire to be immortal.
 To fulfill this desire, he performed the required Tapas or penances until he was granted a boon by Brahma.
 This achievement made him arrogant.
 Hiranyakashyapu decreed that only he be worshiped as a God.
-Out of arrogance he started punishing and killing all who defied him.
-His son, Prahlad, disagreed with his father, and refused to worship his father as a god, continuing instead to worship Vishnu (Shri Naarayana).
+Out of arrogance, he started punishing and killing all who defied him.
+His son, Prahlad, disagreed with his father, and refused to worship his father as a god, continuing instead to worship Vishnu (Shri Narayana).

 Hiranyakashipu very angry with this act of Prahlad and made various attempts to kill Prahlad.
 In such an instance on Prahlad's life, King Hiranyakashyapu called upon his sister Holika for help.
 Holika had a special cloak that protected her from being harmed by fire.
 Hiranyakashyapu asked her to sit on a bonfire with Prahlad, by tricking the boy to sit on her lap and she herself took her seat in flames.
 The legend has it that Holika had to pay the price of her evil desire by her life.
 Holika was unaware that the boon worked only when she entered a fire alone.
 Prahlad, who kept chanting the name of Vishnu all this while, came out unscathed as Vishnu blessed him for his extreme devotion.